Since January 2010, self-employed persons have been able to

 sickness benefits (maximum 15 weeks),

-compassionate care benefits (maximum 6 weeks), and
+compassionate care benefits (maximum 6 weeks - Federal

 benefits for parents of critically ill children (PCIC, effective June